-Fig. 8 Outline Of Test For Performance Of Coupler (Example)
+Fig. 8 Outline of Test for Performance of Coupler (Example)

 13.2 Test Procedure

 The ambient test temperature should generally be within the range of 5 °C to 35 °C. For cases with a significantly different field temperature, it is recommended to perform tests with a temperature similar to the field temperature.